• Skip to primary navigation

 Can you omit the wine from the marinara sauce recipe?

 Absolutely!
-Feel free to omit the wine, if you prefer.
+Feel free to omit the wine altogether, if you prefer.

 What can I substitute for the red wine in the marinara sauce recipe?

-There are a few good options for red wine substitutions.
+There are in fact a few good options for red wine substitutions.

 Option 1: Replace with ¼ cup brewed coffee and ¼ cup stock.
-This is a bold flavor that will help bring out the richness of the tomatoes.
+This will undoubtedly add a bold flavor that will additionally help bring out the richness of the tomatoes.

-Option 2: Replace with ⅛ cup balsamic vinegar and ⅜ cup of tomato juice or stock.
+Option 2: You could furthermore replace the wine with ⅛ cup balsamic vinegar and ⅜ cup of tomato juice or stock.

-Option 3: Use ½ cup vegetable or beef stock.
+Option 3: Finally, try using ½ cup vegetable or beef stock instead of wine.

 Best Marinara Sauce